opencontainers/image-spec/artifact.md

 # OCI Artifact Manifest Specification

+Implementations concerned with portability SHOULD NOT use the Artifact Manifest.

 The goal of the Artifact Manifest Specification is to define content addressable artifacts in order to store them along side container images in a registry.
 Like [OCI Images](manifest.md), OCI Artifacts may be referenced by the hash of their manifest.
 Unlike OCI Images, OCI Artifacts are not meant to be used by any container runtime.